 That’s about 91 ounces for women, and 125 ounces for men, but keep in mind that some water will come from your food, too.

-(That’s slightly higher than the formula Beachbody uses, which is to divide your body weight by two and drink that many ounces a day, so make sure you’re getting at least as much as the body weight formula would tell you to consume.)
+(That’s slightly higher than the formula Beachbody uses, which is to divide your body weight by two and drink that many ounces a day, so make sure you’re getting at least as much as the body weight formula tells you to consume.)

 How Can I Ensure I’m Getting Enough Essential Nutrients?